 The only piece that you will need to buy for the next round of preserves is the inner lid.
 These have a seal that is for one-time use, but these are also very cheap.

-It has become fashionable for sauces, jams and other foods to be inscribed with the word "Mason" on the jar.
+It has become fashionable for jars containing sauces, jams, and other foods to be inscribed with the word "Mason."
 Don't be fooled by these at the grocery store!

 These are often used to give the product a "down home" feel and should not be considered an indicator of the jar's quality.